18 homegrown UAE restaurants that have gone global

 The authentic Italian restaurant perched at the edge of the turtle lagoon in Jumeirah al Naseem has been a huge success for its dedication to creating a taste of Italy in Dubai to an unfalteringly high standard.
 In 2021, Il Borro opened its second outpost in London located in a secluded private dining room which overlooks Mayfair’s bustling Berkeley Street.

 Like most great culinary stories, Kinoya started from a supper club by Chef Neha Mishra, before she opened the permanent restaurant Kinoya in The Greens.
 The laid-back restaurant soon became one of Dubai’s top ramen spots with wonderful food and great company.
 Kinoya was recently named number seven on the MENA 50 Best restaurants list.
-Now the ramen spot is heading to London, opening inside the luxury department store Harrods next year.
+Now the ramen spot is heading to London, opening inside the luxury department store Harrods very soon.

 Since 2018, this Dubai institution has taken guests on a journey through traditional Greek cuisine, paired with fun-filled festivities that include plate smashing and zorba dancing.
 The unmissable experience has become a hit worldwide and is open in Mumbai, St Tropez, and Bahrain, with more to come.

 Fresh fast food concept Pickl has taken Dubai by storm (chicken caesar sando, we’re looking at you!) and after three years launched their first international outpost in the Kingdom of Bahrain.